FanMclaine/A.V.B.D.G.U.Y.P.D.N.T./README.md

 P.S.
 There are Deltarune references

+# Requirements

+* A Computer or laptop

+* Python 3.8.1 or Python 3

 # How to run the game

 First download this repository in a compressed folder like the picture shown below: